RaySuhyunLee/snucse_os/README.md

 # os-team20

 ## High-Level Design & Implementation
 Implement three global variables to indicate the ranges of current locks.
+For checking whether waiting lock can acquire in constant time.
 1. `read_locked[360]` contains the range of current read locks
 2. `write_locked[360]` contains the range of current write locks
 3. `write_occupied[360]` contains the range of pending write locks.
 Made for preventing Write lock starvation.